 RITFIT Lands in Germany with Professional, Compact Strength Training Solutions for Urban Living

-DUESSELDORF, Germany, March 23, 2026 /PRNewswire/ -- RITFIT, a pioneering U.S. home fitness brand and a platform of RITFITNESS INC. dedicated to empowering individuals with high-quality and accessible equipment, officially makes its entry into the German market, one of Europe's largest and most professional fitness markets.
+DUESSELDORF, Germany, March 24, 2026 /PRNewswire/ -- RITFIT, a pioneering U.S. home fitness brand and a platform of RitFitness Gmbh, dedicated to empowering individuals with high-quality and accessible equipment, officially makes its entry into the German market, one of Europe's largest and most professional fitness markets.

 RITFIT's Germany launch will include a localized online platform, real-world training scenarios presentations, and collaborations through fitness exhibitions (FIBO), city events and local sports clubs (Sportvereine) as well as the local coaching networks, an integrated approach to establish a long-term market entry model centered on credibility rather than short-term promotional development.